alex-vyverman/camilladsp_streamdeck/README.md

 ## Setup

 ### 1. Configure CamillaDSP Connection
+1. Make sure CamillaDSP is compiled, and running with the websocket server enabled and reachable.
+For example:
+`camilladsp --address 127.0.0.1 --port 1234` for a local host or `camilladsp --address 0.0.0.0 --port 1234` for a remote host
-1. Open Stream Deck software
+2. Open Stream Deck software
-2. Go to plugin settings (global settings)
+3. Go to plugin settings (global settings)
-3. Enter your CamillaDSP details:
+4. Enter your CamillaDSP details:
    - **IP Address**: The IP where CamillaDSP is running (e.g., `localhost` or `192.168.1.100`)
    - **Port**: The WebSocket port (default: `1234`)
+   - Press the 'test' button.
+If a connection is established, you will see the info on the version and ip adress where CamillaDSP is running.

 ### 2. Add Actions to Your Stream Deck